Overview

 Under Meetings, select one of the following next to Internal:

-• Allow all external users—Users outside of your organization can join meetings hosted by users in your organization.
+• Allow all external users—Allow users outside of your organization to join meetings hosted by users in your organization.

-• Allow external users with approved email domains—Users with email domains that you approved can join meetings hosted by users in your organization.
+• Allow external users with approved email domains—Allow users with email domains that you’ve approved to join meetings hosted by users in your organization.

-• Block all external users—Users outside of your organization can't join meetings hosted by users in your organization.
+• Block all external users—Prevent all users outside of your organization from joining meetings hosted by users in your organization.

 4

 If you selected Allow external users with approved email domains, enter an approved email domain and click Add.
-You can also toggle Apply these settings to Personal Room Meetings only on, to apply the internal meeting policy.
+You can also toggle Apply these settings to Personal Room Meetings only on.

 When you block users from joining external meetings, they can't join meetings that are hosted from Webex sites outside of your organization.
 But you can allow users to join meetings on certain Webex sites, by adding those Webex sites to an approved list setting.